Galaxy-Trader/ai-bot/README.md

 ---

-## GalaxyTrading AI is powered by the Galaxy token on Solana
+## GalaxyTrading AI is powered by the Galaxy token on Ronin

 `galaxyAicEoKpi5e8Jdi2EV43piqAzzFwvH8AC3X9LiuKt`